appcircleio/appcircle-docusaurus/docs/appcircle-api/faq.md

 ### How can I check the versions of an app published in the Enterprise App Store and download it?

-After you have successfully [created the Personal API Token](/appcircle-api/api-authentication.md#generatingmanaging-the-personal-api-tokens) from the **root organization**, you can check the versions of an application and download them like in the following example code blocks.
+After you have successfully [created the Personal API Token](/appcircle-api/api-authentication.md#generatingmanaging-the-personal-api-tokens) from the **root organization**, you can check the versions of an application and download them, like in the following example code blocks.

 :::caution
 You must create the PAT on the root organization.
 Requests will fail if you create the PAT from a sub-organization.